 Cataracts are removed surgically when the impairment begins to interfere with daily activities.
 Wilmer surgeons have improved treatment by devising procedures that require smaller incisions, reducing healing time and complications.
 Using these new techniques, as well as special sutures and improved implants to replace the lens, Wilmer has reduced recovery time for this outpatient procedure from months to days - and also has reduced the discomfort and health care costs.
 Wilmer ophthalmologists also have demonstrated that not all cataracts must be removed immediately.
 Patients with such cataracts are monitored until the proper time for surgery arises.

-> Treated by the Division of Cornea, Cataract, and External Diseases
+At Wilmer, cataracts are treated by the Division of Cornea, Cataract, and External Diseases